 To categorize emotions, the book The Hourglass of Emotions identified four different emotional dimensions with intensities that vary across a point spectrum from +3 to -3 (for example, with ecstasy coming in at +3 and ranging over to its opposite, grief, at -3).

-Other researchers have devised a similar system, identifying six emotional axes consisting of opposite emotions that vary in intensity.
+Other researchers have devised a similar system, identifying six emotional axes of opposite emotions that vary in intensity.
 Still, it is challenging to quantify feelings.

 Positive vs. negative emotions